euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 After simply depositing, the user is not obligated or bound in any way by the CVP, and could freely withdraw funds from the vaults and/or `disableCollateral` to remove them from the account's collateral set.

 However, suppose a user wants to take out a borrow from a separate vault.
 In this case, the user must call `enableController` to add this vault to the account's controller set.
 This is a significant action because the user is now entirely submitting the account to the rules encoded in the controller vault's code.
 All the funds in all the collateral vaults are now indirectly under control of the controller vault.
 In particular, if a user attempts to withdraw collateral or `disableCollateral` to remove a vault from the collateral set, the controller could cause the transaction to fail.
-Moreover, the controller can allow the collateral to be seized in order to repay the debt, using the `callFromControllerToCollateral` functionality described below.
+Moreover, the controller can allow the collateral to be seized in order to repay the debt, using the `impersonate` functionality described below.

 * When requested to perform an action such as borrow, a liability vault must call into the CVP's `isControllerEnabled` function to ensure that the account has in fact enabled the vault as a controller.
 * Only the controller itself can call `disableController` on the CVP.
 This should typically happen upon an account repaying its debt in full.
 Vaults must be coded carefully to not have edge cases such as unrepayable dust, otherwise accounts could become permanently associated with a controller.